Sam-Spencer/BarChart/README.md

 Note that you must give the XML File as an `NSData` object, not a file or file path.

 ##Customizing Bar Chart
 Customizing Bar Chart is easy.
-Bar Chart has three different types that allow for customization of the Bar Graph's Bars.
-More ways to customize Bar Chart are coming soon.
+Bar Chart can be customized based on style, shape, shadow, and animation.
+Easy to use methods and types are available to custimze BarChart.

 ###Bar Display Style
 Changes the visual appearance of the bars on the Bar Chart.
 There are three different styles available:
   * **BarStyleGlossy**: Adds a glossy shine and shades the bars.
 This is the default value if no value is set.
-  * **BarStyleMatte**: Bars have shading but no gloss effects.
+  * **BarStyleMatte**: Bars have shading and gradients but no gloss effects.
+  * **BarStyleFair**: Bars have subtle vertical gradients, sans gloss and extra shading.
-  * **BarStyleFlat**: Bars no no effects and are a solid flat color.
+  * **BarStyleFlat**: Bars have no effects and are a solid flat color.

 You can set the Bar Style using the following method.
 You should always call this method before you update or load your Bar Chart:

-    //Set the Style of the Bars (Glossy, Matte, or Flat) - Glossy is default [barChart setupBarViewStyle:BarStyleGlossy];
+    //Set the Style of the Bars (Glossy, Matte, Fair, or Flat) - Glossy is default [barChart setupBarViewStyle:BarStyleGlossy];

 ###Bar Shape